 Closing costs are also important to transfer the ownership of the house from the seller to the buyer.
 To understand this better, let’s consider the recording fee.
 It is charged by state and/or local government agencies to register the real estate sale, making it a matter of public record.
 Not recording the sale can be a gateway to legal liabilities in the future.

 That being said, it is crucial to develop an understanding of closing costs before you begin a real estate transaction.
 If you are selling a house, it will help you find the right price for your property without narrowing your profit margins.

 If you are buying a house, being well-versed in closing costs can help you establish your affordability.

 Who Pays Closing Costs in Oklahoma: Buyer or Seller?

 Both the buyer and the seller have to pay certain closing expenses in Oklahoma.

-Seller closing costs in Oklahoma can amount to 8%-10% of the final sale price of the home.
+Oklahoma seller closing costs can amount to 8%-10% of the final sale price of the home.
 This does not include the mortgage payoff.
 The biggest closing cost (5%-6%) the seller has to pay is the listing and buyer’s agent commission.
 The remaining 3%-4% includes expenses like home inspection fees, land survey fees, HOA fees, estoppel fees, etc.

 » Seller Closing Costs: Find out what are typical closing costs for seller in the US.

 Usually, the buyers are responsible for paying most of the settlement costs in Oklahoma.
-Buyers closing costs in Oklahoma can amount to 2%-5% of the final sale price of the home or the mortgage amount.
+Oklahoma real estate closing costs, buyer can amount to 2%-5% of the final sale price of the home or the mortgage amount.

 » Closing Costs for Buyers: Here are the typical closing costs for buyer in the US.